kapoq/nyan/README.md

 Usage
 -----

+Your terminal window should have a **black background** and be at least 180 columns x 50 rows.

     $ rspec spec -f Nyan::Formatter

 Or if you want the joy of Nyan without running specs, use the binary:

     $ nyan

-Your terminal should be at least

 Development
 -----------